Qualitative Numeric Planning: Reductions and Complexity: Experiments

 \subsection{Clearing a Block}

-A general plan for clearing a given block $x$ in any Blocksworld instance featuring the block $x$ can be obtained by solving the following abstraction, expressed as a QNP problem $Q=\tup{F,V,I,O,G}$ where $F=\{H\}$ contains a boolean variable $H$ that represents if a block is being held, $V=\{n\}$ contains a numerical variable that counts the number of blocks above $x$, the initial situation $I=\{\neg H, \GT{n}\}$ assumes that block $x$ is not clear and that gripper is empty, and the goal situation $G=\{\EQ{n}\}$ expresses that there are no blocks on top of $x$.
-The two actions in $O$ are \begin{enumerate}[--] \item $\textit{Putaway} = \abst{H}{\neg H}$ to put on the table or on a block not above $x$ the block being held, and \item $\textit{Pick} = \abst{\neg H, \GT{n}}{H, \DEC{n}}$ to pick the topmost block above $x$. \end{enumerate}
+A general plan for clearing a given block $x$ in a Blocksworld instance can be obtained by solving the following abstraction expressed as the QNP problem $Q=\tup{F,V,I,O,G}$ where $F=\{H\}$ contains a boolean variable $H$ that represents if a block is being held, $V=\{n\}$ contains a numerical variable that counts the number of blocks above $x$, the initial situation $I=\{\neg H, \GT{n}\}$ assumes that block $x$ is not clear and that gripper is empty, and the goal situation $G=\{\EQ{n}\}$ expresses that there are no blocks on top of $x$.
+There are four actions in $O$:\footnote{From the point of view of generalized planning, the last QNP action, $\textit{Pick-other} = \abst{\neg H}{H}$ is not sound in the Blocksworld domain because on the states where there is a single tower and the gripper is empty, the abstract action is applicable yet no concrete action corresponds to it.
+The obtained policy however is sound as it never prescribes the action \textit{Pick-other}.} \begin{enumerate}[--] \item $\textit{Putaway} = \abst{H}{\neg H}$ to put the block being held on the table or on a block not above $x$, \item $\textit{Pick-above-$x$} = \abst{\neg H, \GT{n}}{H, \DEC{n}}$ to pick the top block above $x$, \item $\textit{Put-above-$x$} = \abst{H}{\neg H, \INC{n}}$ to put the block being held on the top block above $x$, and \item $\textit{Pick-other} = \abst{\neg H}{H}$ to pick a block not above $x$. \end{enumerate}

-A policy $\pi$ that solves $Q$ is $\pi(\bar s)=Putaway$ when $H$ is true in $\bar s$, and $\pi(\bar s)=Pick$ when $H$ and $\EQ{n}$ are both false in $\bar s$.
-The QNP $Q$ translates into a FOND problem $P$ with 2 atoms and 2 actions since the direct translation is triggered as no action in $Q$ increments any variable, and it runs in less than 0.01 seconds.
-FOND-SAT solves $P$ and outputs the solution shown in Figure~\ref{fig:clear} in 0.06 seconds; the planner makes 2 calls to the SAT solver requiring less than 0.01 seconds in total.
+\Qnptofond translates the QNP $Q$ into the FOND problem $P=T(Q)$ that has 20 atoms and 16 actions in less than 0.01 seconds.
+FOND-SAT solves $P$ in 0.08 seconds after 3 calls to the SAT solver that require 0.01 seconds in total.
+The solution produced by FOND-SAT is the controller shown in Figure~\ref{fig:clear} which depicts actions from the QNP as well as the added actions to manipulate the stack.
+The resulting policy is a finite-state controller that can be converted into the memoryless policy $\pi'$ for the QNP that picks a block above $x$ when the gripper is free, and puts away the block being held otherwise.